The Almanachus,

 The Thederim will sometimes speak instead of nature—not merely trees and weather, but the proper shape of living: the pattern by which people, beasts, spirits, and seasons interlock.
 Much that a stranger might press into “theology” is, for the Thederim, a question of whether a life is lived in keeping with nature, or against it.

 During the last fifty years—owing to increased intercourse with Westerners, the needs of diplomats, and the habits of schools—there has arisen a more orderly account of the Osing-way than many householders would ever attempt.
 This account is useful, but it must be handled with care.
-The Osing-way is, by temperament, paradoxical: it admits contradiction without shame, prefers the suggestive over the exhaustive, and treats vagueness not as failure but as room for the Werld to remain strange.
+The Osing-way is, by temperament, paradoxical: it admits contradiction without shame, prefers the suggestive over the exhaustive, and treats vagueness not as failure but as room for the Werld to remain wonderous.

 What follows, therefore, is a map—not the land.